 How to Buy Commercial Real Estate with a Loan

 Social media is ablaze with real estate investors telling people that they can build a profitable business by investing in commercial real estate.
-Unfortunately, most of these posts are high level and don’t get into the nitty gritty details of how to actually buy your first commercial property.
+Unfortunately, most of these posts are high-level and don’t get into the nitty-gritty details of how to actually make your first commercial property real estate deal.
+Some even give faulty advice about the tax benefits you can receive, or what the market conditions are really like.

-As markets recover after several crazy years of disruption, it’s important to know that housing and multi-family properties are particularly lucrative right now, in part due to work from home policies and shifting population trends influenced by the pandemic.
-At the same time, other commercial properties, like office spaces and retailers, have seen a massive decline.
-In fact, many large retailers have declared bankruptcy during the pandemic.
+Because of low supply and constant demand, multi-family properties are still fairly strong, in part due to work-from-home policies and shifting population trends.
+At the same time, other commercial properties, like office spaces and retailers, have seen a decline.

 Knowing these trends is vital when considering what kind of property to invest in.
-But before you even get to that, it’s vital that you have a strong understanding of the types of properties you can buy and the types of financing available to you.
+But before you even get to that, you must have a strong understanding of the types of properties you can buy and the types of commercial real estate financing available to you.

-Although office buildings are currently seeing lower occupancy rates due to the pandemic, more and more businesses are returning to the office full-time or part-time.
+Although office buildings are currently seeing higher vacancy rates due to work from home policies, more and more businesses are returning to the office full-time or part-time.
 This means that in the future, it’s possible that offices will return to their previous occupancy levels or at least near previous levels.
-It also means there might be good deals available right now, as prices may be down.
+It also means there might be good deals available right now, as prices may still be down.
+In general, office buildings have long-term tenants and so can help you turn the rental income into a passive income stream for your investment portfolio.
+Especially if you use a property management company to deal with the day-to-day maintenance issues.

 When it comes to buying office buildings, there are three main types to consider: